adeane43/eCRNow/documents/readmes/SecurityConfiguration.md

 the property token.validator.class in the application.properties file.

-This class will be invoked as part of the filter chain and is configured in the WebSecurityConfig.java file in com.drajer.ecrapp.config
+This class will be invoked as part of the filter chain and is configured in the WebSecurityConfig.java file in ecrapp.config

-A sample implementation of the OncePerRequestFilter is provided for reference in the TokenFilter.java in com.drajer.ecrapp.security package.
+A sample implementation of the OncePerRequestFilter is provided for reference in the TokenFilter.java in ecrapp.security package.